4-Day Online Workshop

 Zoe Paul

-Zoe Paul - AMI Auxiliary Teacher Trainer (0-3), Founder and Director of Studio Montessori School in San Francisco, USA, international speaker and lecturer.
+AMI Trainer for 0–3 with extensive experience supporting educators in establishing Infant Community environments, Founder and Director of Studio Montessori School in San Francisco, USA, international speaker and lecturer.
 Zoe supports teachers, schools and other Montessori organizations, and governments in recruiting, preparing, and sustaining educators for children under three.
 She speakes English and French, with conversational Arabic.
 Her work is grounded in a multicultural, interdisciplinary approach to developing teachers and strengthening communities.

 Have you already got your ticket for the workshop?